 Brad Potts, Ph.D., Advocacy Committee Chair

-Brad Potts is a psychologist with a background in public service.
-In 1987 graduated from Bowling Green State University with a B.A. in political science and a minor in economics.
-There he attended the United Nations in New York, interned for Congressman Michael DeWine and served as a Page for State Senator David Hobson.
-Upon graduation he worked for the Ohio Public Utilities Commission on consumer issues, energy conservation and nuclear safety.
-He obtained his Master’s in Counseling from The Ohio State University in 1993 and his Doctorate in Counseling Psychology from the University of Akron in 1998.
+Brad Potts’ professional work is in the field of public services Starting with his degree in Political Science and Economics from Bowling Green State University he served as a Congressional Intern and Page at the Ohio Senate.
+Upon graduation accepted a position with the Ohio Public Utilities Commission focusing on consumer issues, energy conservation and nuclear safety.
+In 1993 he earned a Master’s in Counseling from The Ohio State University and Doctorate in Counseling Psychology from the University of Akron in 1998, where he studies the role of optimism in cardiac rehabilitation.
 He interned VA Hospital Danville Ill., completing rotations in psychiatry, health psychology and neuropsychology.

-In July 2000 he joined the Ohio Department of Rehabilitation and Corrections, where he serves as a Psychologist Supervisor at the Allen Oakwood Correctional Institution overseeing outpatient services.
-He became involved in OPA in the spring of 2001, attended several Legislative Day events and was appointed to the Board of Governors as the Chair of the Advocacy Committee in 2011.
+In July 2000, he joined the Ohio Department of Rehabilitation and Corrections, as a Psychologist Supervisor overseeing outpatient services.
+He became involved in OPA in the spring of 2001, and was appointed to the Board of Governors as the Chair of the Advocacy Committee in 2011.
 In January 2013 he was appointed Vice Chair of the Psychiatry and Treatment subcommittee of the Attorney Generals Task on Criminal Justice and Mental Illness.

 Lynne Rustad, Ph.D., Public Sector Issues Committee Chair